JJJ/ab-testing-for-wp/README.txt

 = What does A/B Testing for WordPress count as a goal? = You can pick and post or page as a goal to track.
 Counting outbound links or custom post types as conversion is not possible (yet).

+= How Can I Add a Test to my Site? =
+You can enter tests right in the content of your pages and posts through the editor.

+Or create a separate test which you can place anywhere on your site using a shortcode.
+Works with any template!

 = How can I contribute to this plugin? =
 You can find the [source and repository over at GitHub](https://github.com/Gaya/ab-testing-for-wp).